DemisR/workshop-kubernetes/04-Kubernetes-deployments.md

 # Find the service address

 Now that we have a running service that is `type: LoadBalancer` we need to find the ELB’s address.
-We can do this by using the get services operation of kubectl:

 ```
 kubectl get service podinfo -o wide